-Project Activity Key Labor Risks Project coordination, conducting behaviour and communication campaigns, conducting trainings, M&E) Project workers at risk of psychological distress, fatigue and stigma due to the nature of their work.
-Minor civil works and/or construction works associated with the demolition, construction, and refurbishment of warehouses.
+Project Activity Key Labor Risks General Project administration and implementation (hiring of consultants, monitoring and reporting, financial management, audits, E&S management, Project coordination, conducting behaviour and communication campaigns, conducting trainings, M&E) Risk of traffic accidents in travel to remote and isolated areas.
+Exposure to people who could have COVID-19.
+Project workers at risk of psychological distress, fatigue and stigma due to the nature of their work.
+Civil works and/or construction works associated with the demolition, construction, and refurbishment of warehouses.
 Terms of employment (employment period, remuneration, tax and insurance payments etc.) are not secured by contractual agreements.
 Workers suffer discrimination and lack of equal opportunity in employment.
-Use of child labour contravenes national legislation and international conventions ratified by Solomon Islands Project workers at risk of psychological distress, fatigue, and stigma due to the nature of their work.
-Risks of workplace accidents, particularly when operating construction equipment, when working at height on building construction, and when handling heavy equipment and materials Risks from exposure to hazardous substances (dust, cement, chemicals used in construction etc.) Accidents or emergencies (OHS) Sexual Exploitation and Abuse (SEA), GBV and VAC to workers and community Transportation of construction materials, equipment Road traffic accidents expose workers and local communities to hazardous materials (OHS) Risk of road accidents in travel to provinces (OHS) Risks of accidents when handling heavy equipment Infected transportation staff transmit COVID-19 to local populations Travel to/ from estimated 100 health facilities across the country to establish centralized Risk of traffic accidents in travel to remote and isolated areas. health information management database and communications system Exposure to people who could have COVID-19. · Project workers at risk of psychological distress, fatigue and stigma due to the nature of their work.
-Sexual Exploitation and Abuse (SEA), GBV and VAC to workers and community Screening people entering the country Risks from exposure to people who may be positive for COVID-19

-Project Activity Key Labor Risks People entering the country suffer abuse of power, discrimination, stigma during screening process
+Project Activity Key Labor Risks Use of child labour contravenes national legislation and international conventions ratified by Solomon Islands Project workers at risk of psychological distress, fatigue, and stigma due to the nature of their work.
+Risks of workplace accidents, particularly when operating construction equipment, when working at height on building construction, and when handling heavy equipment and materials Risks from exposure to hazardous substances (dust, cement, chemicals used in construction etc.) Accidents or emergencies (OHS) Sexual Exploitation and Abuse (SEA), GBV and VAC to workers and community Transportation of construction materials, equipment Road traffic accidents expose workers and local communities to hazardous materials (OHS) Risk of road accidents in travel to provinces (OHS) Risks of accidents when handling heavy equipment Infected transportation staff transmit COVID-19 to local populations Travel to/ from estimated 100 health facilities across the country to establish centralized health information management database Risk of traffic accidents in travel to remote and isolated areas. and communications system Exposure to people who could have COVID-19.
+Project workers at risk of psychological distress, fatigue and stigma due to the nature of their work.
+Sexual Exploitation and Abuse (SEA), GBV and VAC to workers and community Screening people entering the country Risks from exposure to people who may be positive for COVID-19 People entering the country suffer abuse of power, discrimination, stigma during screening process Vaccine roll out Due to lack of information knowledge, potential for health workers to be assaulted by the community All activities Risk of harm to project workers due to civil unrest, including actions taken by Government security personnel in response to unrest.